-Pertinent transactions are subject to the full 4.45% state sales tax rate; therefore, there is no estimated tax loss for FYE 6-19 or FYE 6-20.
+Pertinent transactions are subject to the full 4.45% state sales tax rate; therefore, there is no estimated tax loss for FYE 6-20 and FYE 6-21.

-171. Second Amendment Sales Tax Holiday
+173. Second Amendment Sales Tax Holiday

 This provision creates a three day sales tax holiday on consumer purchases of firearms, ammunition and hunting supplies for the first consecutive Friday through Sunday of September.
 The sales tax holiday is applicable to both state and local sales tax.